necroware/ps2-serial-mouse-adapter/README.md

 is a logical zero.
 So, it is not possible to connect Arduino output directly to the serial port.
 It simply will not work and needs another translator, which converts TTL voltage level to RS232 levels.
 In this adapter such conversion is made by a well known MAX232 IC.
-The software is written in C, it is a simple Arduino project, which can be used in Arduino Studio as usual.
+The software is written in C/C++, it is a simple Arduino project, which can be used in Arduino Studio as usual.

 ## How to use?